Vanja Milinković-Savić: International career

 Milinković-Savić was selected to represent the Serbia U19 national team at the 2014 UEFA Under-19 Championship.
 He served as a backup to Predrag Rajković, failing to make an appearance at the tournament, as the team was eliminated by Portugal on penalties in the semi-finals of the competition.

 Milinković-Savić again served as a backup to Rajković at the 2015 FIFA U-20 World Cup, where the Serbian team won the gold medal.

 He made his debut for the senior national team on 11 November 2021 in a friendly against Qatar.

 In November 2022, he was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
 He played in all three group stage matches, against Brazil, Cameroon, and Switzerland.
 Serbia finished fourth in the group.

+Milinković-Savić was selected in Serbia's squad for the UEFA Euro 2024, but didn't make any appearances in the tournament.

 Personal life

-Milinković-Savić was born in Orense, Spain, to parents Nikola Milinković, who was playing professional football for CD Ourense, and Milana Savić, a professional basketball player.
+Milinković-Savić was born in Ourense, Galicia, Spain, to parents Nikola Milinković, who was playing professional football for CD Ourense, and Milana Savić, a professional basketball player.
 He is the younger brother of midfielder Sergej Milinković-Savić.